JanWilczek/wolf-sound-blog/_posts/cpp/2024-07-03-why-cpp-sometimes-sucks.md

 I had been a huge supporter of C++.
 I read the C++ Programming Language by Bjarne Stroustrup and a few other C++ books but now I have a love-hate relationship with it.
 I do realize that a lot of these issues are there because of historical reasons and I highly respect C++ for being able to stay in the game for so long.

-Came up with a list to add my voice to the discussion that goes on in the C++ community: I’d love to hear your feedback.
+I've come up with a list to add my voice to the discussion that goes on in the C++ community: I’d love to hear your feedback.

 I’m not an expert C++ developer: that probably takes years and even the standard committee members happen to get things wrong.
 But I’m not a C++ newbie.